Skip to main content

 Smart Routing

-Formal Postgres features Smart Routing, allowing the linkage of an unlimited number of Resources over the same port (e.g. 5432).
+The Connector features Smart Routing for PostgreSQL, allowing the linkage of an unlimited number of Resources over the same port (e.g. 5432).
 There are two methods to specify the resource you wish to connect to:

 1. Specify it in the JDBC params via the following option: options=formal_resource_name=[name of the datastore]